Sharafudeen-Abdurrahman-Oladeji/Movie-city/README.md

  <h2 align="center">Movie city</h2>

-  MOvie city is a fully responsive movie website page, <br />Responsive for all devices, built using HTML and CSS.
+  Movie city is a fully responsive movie website page, <br />Responsive for all devices, built using HTML and CSS.

-  <a href="file:///C:/Users/User/Documents/index.html"><strong>➥ Live Demo</strong></a>
+### Contact

+If you want to contact with me you can reach me at [Twitter](https://www.twitter.com/codewithsadee).

+### License

+This project is **free to use** and does not contains any license.